-As we show below, the word order properties of Mandarin conspire to produce DCE sentences in which a sequence of three transitive verbs is followed by a sequence of NPs.
-Mandarin also appears to exhibit a missing NP illusion.
-At first glance, in these missing NP sentences, the second transitive verb - the equivalent of the second NP in English missing VP sentences - seems to be thematically orphaned.
-As we elaborate in this section, it is unclear which NPs can serve as its arguments.
-We further highlight challenges in adapting existing hypotheses about missing VP illusions to account for the missing NP illusion.
+As discussed below, the word order properties of Mandarin conspire to produce DCE sentences in which a sequence of three transitive verbs is followed by a sequence of NPs.
+Mandarin exhibits a missing NP illusion, in which the second transitive verb seems to be thematically orphaned.
+We highlight challenges in adapting existing hypotheses to account for the missing NP illusion.